 Gallup Strengths: Achiever | Learner | Discipline | Significance | Focus

-Matt Geyer is an Academic Advisor for the CBA Undergraduate Programs Office.
+Matt Geyer is an Academic Advisor for the Business Advising and Student Engagement office.
 He recently earned his M.A.

 in Educational Administration at the University

 of Nebraska–Lincoln in 2016.
 Also, he is an alum of Elmhurst College with a B.S. in Biology.
 Throughout Matt’s undergrad, he performed roles

 as a resident advisor, a peer academic advisor, and a disc jockey for WRSE F.M.
 After graduation, Matt hopes to work as an academic advisor and

 In his free time, Matt enjoys biking, antiquing, and swimming.
 Fun fact:

 Matt is an avid hockey fan.
 Go Chicago Blackhawks!